JakovVrdoljak/Jakov-Vrdoljak-Portfolio.github.io/README.md

 ## Student Projects
 - **Master Thesis: Bootstrap Switch and Op-Amp for Pipeline ADC with Switched Capacitance**
   *October 2023 - July 2024*
-  - Designed a switched-capacitance amplifier with a bootstrap switch for an 8-bit pipeline ADC in 180nm CMOS technology using Cadence Virtuoso.
+  - Designed a switched-capacitance amplifier with a bootstrap switch for an 8-bit pipeline ADC in 180nm CMOS technology using Cadence Virtuoso
-  - Developed and compared a bootstrap switch (on-resistance <400Ω) against a standard CMOS switch, analyzing THD, SNR, and SFDR via transient simulations.
+  - Developed and compared a bootstrap switch (on-resistance <400Ω) against a standard CMOS switch, analyzing THD, SNR, and SFDR via transient simulations
-  - Created the switch layout, extracted parasitic components (e.g., capacitance, resistance), and compared performance degradation against the ideal bootstrap design.
+  - Created the switch layout, extracted parasitic components (e.g., capacitance, resistance), and compared performance degradation against the ideal bootstrap design

   - *Bootstrap schematics and layout*:
     <table>